sayyes304/ieeeismarwebsite/2025/contribute/posters.md

 ## Poster Submissions

 We welcome paper submissions of **2 pages,** only papers. including the list of references, in the VGTC conference template.
-Detailed submission guidelines are available [here](/2025/contribute/guidelines/submissions/).
+Detailed submission guidelines are available [here](/2025/contribute/guidelines/poster-paper-guidelines/).
 Poster papers will be reviewed based on the extended abstract, which can contain smaller contributions, late-breaking developments, or in-progress work.

 ISMAR considers poster papers of 2 pages to be **non-archival**.
 This means that authors of 2-page poster papers can resubmit more extended versions of their accepted work, with additional details, at later ISMAR conferences.
 All paper submissions must be in English and **left blind for review.**

 All submissions will be accepted or rejected as poster papers.

+1. All accepted poster papers will be published in the conference adjunct proceedings of ISMAR 2025.
-1. All accepted poster papers will be archived in the IEEE Xplore digital library.
+2. All accepted poster papers will be archived in the IEEE Xplore digital library.
-2. All accepted poster papers will be subject to the registration and publication processing policies of ISMAR 2025.
+3. All accepted poster papers will be subject to the registration and publication processing policies of ISMAR 2025.

 ## Important Deadlines